Maestro Peter Rubardt

 Peter Rubardt has served on the faculties of The Juilliard School, Rutgers University, and the State University of New York at Purchase.
-He has received awards and degrees in music from the State University of New York at Stony Brook and the University of California at Berkeley.
+In addition to Juilliard he has received awards and degrees in music from the State University of New York at Stony Brook and the University of California at Berkeley.
 Rubardt has recorded for Pantheon Records International.
 He resides in Pensacola with his wife Hedi Salanki, a Distinguished University Professor in the Music Department of the University of West Florida, and their two children.

 A Letter From The Maestro

 On stage, the musicians hear and respond to every nuance of phrasing and shaping.
 When I'm in the audience I feel the ebb and flow of the music with the people around me.
 And the sharing happens across the proscenium as well; the presence of the audience feeds us and nurtures us, inspiring us to reach for something special.